Freiling87/CCU/CCU/Scratchpad.md

 	C = Hold, usually pending resolution of a separate or grouped issue √ = Fully implemented feature or group of features
 #	C	v.1.0.0 Changelog
-- Bugfixes
+- **Bugfixes**
-  - Vending Machines work correctly again
+  - Vending Machines' cost interactions now load correctly
   - Codpiece now spawns correctly in shops
   - Influence Election no longer persists after use
   - Removed Research Gun from Tech Mart & Research inventories
   - Chunk Key Holder & Chunk Safe Combo Holder now *actually work*
   - Honorable Thief now correctly gates Shop Access vis-a-vis Honor Among Thieves
   - CCU traits now correctly hidden from Augmentation Booth, Possession Trait List
+  - Decoupled various Killer Robot behaviors that were hardcode-attached to Seek & Destroy (Water damage, EMP vulnerability, Knockback Bonus, walking through Doors).
+    - Trivia: I think the level of hardcoded-ness of Killer Robot implies that the class pre-dates SOR's trait system, or at least a big part of it.
-- **Trait renaming:** I've renamed and slightly reorganized some of the traits.
-This update should automatically update outdated trait lists both on spawn and on loading in the character editor.
-Ideally, you won't even notice the change being made.
+- **Trait Update System:** I've renamed and slightly reorganized some of the traits.
+This system should automatically update outdated traits both on spawn and on loading in the character editor.
+You will not have to update character files, and all versions of CCU will be backwards-compatible with un-updated content.
   - **Class Name Overlaps**: A few traits shared names with certain vanilla classes, causing their description in the character select page to be overwritten.
     - **Hire Type**
       - Hacker → Cyber-Intruder